Hendon Hooker, QB, Tennessee | NFL Draft Scouting Report

 Hooker was a breakout star in 2021.
 In his first year with Josh Heupel, Hooker completed 206 of 302 passes for 2,945 yards, 31 touchdowns, and just three interceptions.
 His level of efficiency was near unparalleled, and he carried it over into 2022.

-In 11 games played this past year, Hooker completed 229 of 329 pass attempts for 3,135 yards, 27 touchdowns, and just two interceptions — bringing his career TD:INT ratio with the Volunteers to 58:5.
-He also added over 400 rushing yards and five additional scores on the ground.
+In 11 games played this past year, Hooker completed 229 of 329 pass attempts for 3,135 yards, 27 touchdowns, and only two interceptions — bringing his career TD:INT ratio with the Volunteers to 58:5.
+He also added over 400 rushing yards and five additional scores as a runner.

 Hooker’s rise with the Volunteers, at one point, had many pondering his ultimate ceiling in the 2023 NFL Draft.
-He’s had early-round hype at times, but a torn ACL suffered in November against South Carolina, combined with other factors, has complicated matters.
-Looking more closely at the tape, where should Hooker come off the board?
+Hooker is talented and productive.
+But he’s also a 25-year-old rookie who’ll turn 26 early in 2024, and he’s coming off a torn ACL suffered in a November contest against South Carolina.

 Hendon Hooker Scouting Report